Trek Hardtail Mountain Bikes Compared: Marlin vs. Roscoe vs. X-Caliber vs. Procaliber

 Trek Procaliber 9.5 IsoSpeed decoupler | Product image source: trekbikes.com

-All bikes from all these families (unlike Co-op DRTs, for example) have at least partially integrated cable routing, improving the overall appearance of the bike.
+All bikes from these families (unlike Co-op DRTs, for example) have at least partially integrated cable routing, which improves their overall appearance.

 They are also compatible with fenders and racks, thanks to the additional mounting points for fenders and racks.